Alexandru-S/RESTful_API/README.md

 * Debugger PIN: 101-649-027
 ```

-click on the <http://127.0.0.1:5000/> link and then choose to add one of the 4 endpoint options at the end of the URL.
+Click on the <http://127.0.0.1:5000/> link and then choose to add one of the 4 endpoint options at the end of the URL.
 A webpage should begin to load and ask for username and password.
 The user credentials are the same as the ones provided in the db_creds.py